- Marinated Small Artichokes

 From Mollie Katzen’s Moosewood Cookbook

-Make you own, instead of buying jarred!
+Make your own, instead of buying jarred!

-1 ½ lbs. small artichokes
+1-½ lbs. small artichokes

 3 cups water

-juice from 1 medium sized lemon
+Juice from 1 medium sized lemon

 1/3 cup red wine vinegar